bevyengine/bevy/examples/large_scenes/zero_day/README.md

 # Zero-Day Example

-Beeple's "Zero-Day" sci-fi corridor (NVIDIA ORCA), path-traced with Bevy Solari.
+Beeple's "Zero-Day" sci-fi corridor from NVIDIA ORCA, path-traced with Bevy Solari.
 All of the light comes from approximately 10,000 emissive triangles, which Solari turns into area lights.
 The example plays the film's animation and follows the film camera.